Lelekhoa1812/Vietnamese-Passport-OCR-Project-with-VietOCR/README.md

 - **Field Overflow Handling**: Automatic correction overflow field from original labelling
 - **Evaluation**: Evaluating model performance on the test dataset to measure accuracy.

+---

+## Project Datasets
+- This project focus on implementing solution for the [Synthetic Dataset](https://github.com/Lelekhoa1812/Passport-OCR-Scanner-with-VietOCR/blob/main/synthetic_passport)
+- Optionally also deploys with the [Indian Passport Dataset](https://github.com/iAmmarTahir/MASK-RCNN-Dataset/tree/master/IndPass/Augmented) or find it [locally](https://github.com/Lelekhoa1812/Passport-OCR-Scanner-with-VietOCR/blob/main/PassportDataset) in this repo

 ## Installation